fsalehpour/trip-sorter/README.md

 ### Directed Graph Representation by Adjacency List

-The __stack of cards__ can then be passed to the factory method of the `AdjacencyList` class to create an adjacency list of a graph comprising of cities or locations as vertices and boarding cards as edges.
+The __stack of cards__ can then be passed to the factory method of the `AdjacencyList` class to create an adjacency list of a graph comprising of cities or locations as vertices and trips indicated by boarding cards as edges.

 ```php
 $list = AdjacencyList::createFromArray($cards);